Lampranthus aurantiacus Schwantes

 Orange Ice Plant, Orange Bush Ice Plants, Trialing Orange Ice Plant, Trailing Ice Plant

 Lampranthus aurantiacus is a succulent subshrub that grows up to 14 inches (35 cm) tall and spreads up to 5 feet (1.5 m) across.
-It has gray-green, 3-sided and up to 1.2 inches (3 cm) long leaves.
-A flush of flowers covers the entire plant in late spring, and then it continues to flower sporadically through summer.
-Flowers are bright orange flowers with yellow centers and up to 2 inches (5 cm) in diameter.
-Several cultivars are available at nurseries and garden centers, including Lampranthus aurantiacus 'Sunman' with golden-yellow.
+It has gray-green, 3-sided, up to 1.2 inches (3 cm) long leaves.
+A flush of flowers covers the entire plant in late spring and continues to flower sporadically through summer.
+Flowers are bright orange with yellow centers and up to 2 inches (5 cm) in diameter.
+Several cultivars are available at nurseries and garden centers, including Lampranthus aurantiacus 'Sunman' with golden-yellow flowers.
 This cultivar blooms in late winter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).